EarthmanMuons/spellout/CONTRIBUTING.md

 ## Getting Started

-RustOps Blueprint uses the GitHub [issue tracker][] to manage bugs and feature requests.
+spellout uses the GitHub [issue tracker][] to manage bugs and feature requests.
 If you'd like to work on a specific issue, leave a comment, and we will assign it to you.
 For general questions and open-ended conversations, use the dedicated community [discussions][] space instead.

 Please submit contributions through GitHub [pull requests][].
 Each PR will be reviewed by a core contributor (someone with permission to approve patches), and